Your web browser is outdated and may be insecure

 A note on cautions

-Do not accept a police warning or caution before talking to an RCN legal adviser or duty solicitor.
-If you are receiving support from a duty solicitor, please also ask them about the possible implications for your registration.
+Do not accept a police warning or caution before talking to the duty solicitor, or for work-related incidents, a solicitor appointed by the RCN to attend the police interview with you.
+Please also ask them about the possible implications for your registration.

 Read more about cautions in our advice about police interviews.